50 Canadians Reveal What Their “Happy Place” Looks Like

 Ann Boddy of Owen Sound, Ontario, is happiest hiking along the many trails that wind through Grey County.

-Don’t miss our roundup of Canada’s best hiking spots.
+Don’t miss our roundup of Canada’s best hiking trails.

 A shore thing